KhanhNguyen9872/Ninja_Server_Termux/README.md

 ```
 ninja
 ```
+3. Open J2ME-Loader and Enjoy it!

+# IF You don't see Ninja School Java
-3. Install ninja.jar file [using J2ME-Loader] and Enjoy!
+ - Install ninja.jar file [using J2ME-Loader] and Enjoy!
 ```
 ninja.jar in /sdcard [Internal Storage]
 ```